-Caffeine overdose is very rare, but it is often related to energy drinks or caffeine supplements that can contain very high levels of this stimulant.
+A life threatening caffeine overdose is rare.
+However, it is more likely to happen if a person consumes a lot of energy drinks or takes caffeine supplements that contain very high levels of this stimulant.

 Children and adolescents have a lower tolerance for caffeine and a higher risk of overdose than other people.

 In this article, we look at official advice on how much caffeine people can consume, sources of caffeine, and treatment and prevention of an overdose.

 We also examine what caffeine is, as well as the risk factors, likelihood, and symptoms of a caffeine overdose.

 Caffeine occurs naturally in certain plants, nuts, and seeds and manufacturers add it to some foods and drinks.